 (May 17 – 30, 2017)

-After Yosemite we stopped by a Powered Paramotor manufacturer called Black Hawk Paramotors that had a ranch between Yosemite and Sacramento.
+After Yosemite, our RV travels in California took us to a Powered Paramotor manufacturer called Black Hawk Paramotors that had a ranch between Yosemite and Sacramento.
 Tom used to fly powered paramotors and knew of this place, and when we asked if we could stop by we were invited to come park our rig next to the launch field and stay a few days.
 We had an awesome time meeting new trainees, instructors, and watching the lessons and flights out our front door.

 We also rendezvoused with the Stampers, a full-time RVing family that we’ve met up with several times in our travels (and met up with several more times before the summer was out!)